jz-lu/ml-ph/README.md

 Ensure next that the python path and the location of the VASP POTCAR (pseudopotential files)are correctly set up in `~/.pmgrc.yaml`.
 The details of this can be found in the `pymatgen` setup documentation.

+Depending on how different your implementation of SLURM is from ours, you may need to do significant modification to `ALLEGRO_ANALYZER/make_exescr.py`, which builds the general bash executable script that calls SLURM.
+See that file for details.

 ## Workflow
 Every VASP calculation requires the INCAR, KPOINTS, POSCAR, and POTCAR input files.
 See VASP documentation about these. `ml-ph` is set up to automatically create the INCAR, KPOINTS, and POTCAR files for you, but you must provide a POSCAR file in the directory wherein you run the calculations.
 If you want to specify your own INCAR/KPOINTS, you may add that as an input file along the required POSCAR, and `ml-ph` will use that in lieu of a default creation.
 If you want to change the parameters of the default creation, check `ALLEGRO_ANALYZER/___constants_vasp.py`.

 The general workflow is as follows.
 Prepare two POSCAR files, `POSCAR_LAYER1` and `POSCAR_LAYER2` for the two monolayers.
+Ensure that they are positioned such that if they were stacked on top of each other directly, they would be at the highest energy (AA) stacking configuration, for `ml-ph` assumes this.
+Moreover, the vacuum separation (the length of the out-of-plane lattice basis vector) is assumed to be 35 for `ml-ph` calculations.
+This can be changed in `ALLEGRO_ANALYZER/___constants_vasp.py`.
+However, it is important that the vacuum separation is sufficiently large, so it is better to change your POSCARs to match the assumed 35.0. `ALLEGRO_ANALYZER/modpos.py` does this automatically; run it with `-h` for details.

 Each part of the workflow utilizes a different subroutine of `Allegro`, and the details are found in the `README.md` in the respective folders.

 1. Obtain the elastic constants `K` and `G` of each monolayer by calling `ALLEGRO_ELASTIC`.
 2. Run a twisted calculation in `ALLEGRO_ANALYZER`.
 Obtain the GSFE coefficients `c0` through `c5` as described in the documentation there.
 For phonon calculations, you may discard `c0`.